Does The Antichrist Rule the Entire World?

 Luke 2:1 says, “It came to pass in those days, that there went out a decree from Caesar Augustus that all the world should be taxed.”
 (But, Rome did not rule over the entire world or even the known world.)

-Ezra 1:2 records Cyrus, king of Persia as saying, “The Lord God of heaven hath given me all the kingdoms of the earth.
+Ezra 1:2 records Cyrus, king of Persia as saying, “The Lord God of heaven hath given me all the kingdoms of the earth.”
 (But, Cyrus did not conquer or rule over every kingdom.)

 We must remember that there will be wars and resisting nations.
 So, how does one reconcile Revelation 13:7-8 with everything else that we know?
 Daniel 5:19 is a good place to look.
 It says concerning Nebuchadnezzar that “All people, nations, and languages, trembled and feared before him.”
 Daniel and Revelation are conveying the same idea using the same words.

 From Daniel’s passage it appears that King Nebuchadnezzar was literally feared by every human on the earth.
 But he was not even heard of by every single person in every part of the entire planet, let alone greatly feared by them.
-So based on our knowledge of history and common sense, we acknowledge that likewise, Revelation 13:7-8 may not mean every person on the earth worships the beast, but a multitude from numerous nations and people groups.